Web development subset

 Where support fits

-Most WordPress support is really about reducing friction around an existing website, not performing random rescue work forever.
+Most WordPress support is really about reducing friction around an existing website, not endless reactive fixes.

-The useful work is usually practical: stabilising updates, fixing templates and forms, cleaning up admin workflows, improving performance and deciding what should actually stay in the stack.
+The useful work is usually steady and specific: stabilising updates, fixing templates and forms, cleaning up admin workflows, improving performance and deciding what should stay in the stack.

 Maintenance